EKozlakov/CPE322A-D6/README.md

 # HELLO

 My name is Eugene Kozlakov.
-You have come upon my Git Repo page for D6!
-As of right now there is currently
+You've found my Git Repo page for D6!
+As of right now there is currently as much work as I could get done on the 10 labs across the course.
+Here and there I added a few easter eggs in my fiels, but I doubt they've come through.

-  - NOTHING
-  - HERE
-  - **...YET!**
+Have fun looking around, and reach out if there are any questions, comments, or concerns you may have.

 ***